Flavors: Vanilla, Chocolate, Mocha, Berry, Unflavored

 I’m going to make a guess that there’s a good chance you’re interested in Sunwarrior because you like raw products, and you might also like organic products.
 Here’s a few alternatives to consider, starting with the raw ones first.

 - Garden of Life Raw Fit – This has an overall score of 54/100, so it’s not the greatest protein.
 It scores worse in every category than Sunwarrior, except one – price.
 It’s much cheaper, and still only has raw ingredients.
-Here’s my review of it if you’d like to take a look.
+Here’s my review of Garden of Life Raw Fit of it if you’d like to take a look.

 - Purely Inspired Organic Protein – This isn’t a raw protein, but it is the best organic vegan protein powder I tried.
 It scores 72 overall, and is pretty well rounded.
 Purely Inspired’s strongest aspect is that it’s cheap, especially for an organic product.
 Here’s my full Purely Inspired Organic Protein review if you’d like to take a look.